dnanexus/dxWDL/doc/CustomReorgAppletExample.md

 ```

 The workflow will generate an array of files - `out.vcf` and `out.bam`.
-Suppose we want to reorganize the results to 2 different folders on the project.
+Suppose we want to reorganize the results into to 2 different folders on the project.

 `out.vcf` will go to /results/out/vcf
 `out.bam` will go to /bam/